Cupra Leon review

 If you treat it as a mildly sporty family car its performance is fine, but the 148bhp power output isn’t exactly scintillating in the world of hot hatches.
 If you're not bothered about racy looks, consider the near-identical Seat Leon FR with the same engine, which costs less.

 The Cupra Leon is best sampled with an engine you can’t get in the Seat model – especially the 2.0-litre turbocharged engine in the 300 hatchback.
-It produces 296bhp and can sprint from 0-62mph in 5.7 seconds, which is not quite as quick as a Ford Focus ST but is still pretty brisk.
+It produces 296bhp and can sprint from 0-62mph in 5.7 seconds, which is pretty much a match for the Ford Focus ST.

 You don’t need to work the engine hard to unlock its potential and it’s ready to leapfrog slow traffic at a moment's notice, with only a tiny hesitation from the automatic gearbox.

 There’s no mistaking that this is a quick car, but there is one issue: all the power is fed straight to the front wheels.
-In wet conditions, that can really limit how quickly you can accelerate and makes it less usable than the Focus ST.
+In wet conditions, that limits how quickly you can accelerate without the front wheels spinning away.

-The 300 isn’t even the fastest version of the Seat Leon.
-Oh no, you can have the estate car version with a 328bhp 2.0 petrol engine, which is also available for the Cupra Formentor SUV.
-Like the Formentor, the 333 has 4Drive (four-wheel drive) as standard, and its extra traction helps make it easily one of the quickest-accelerating load-luggers for the money.
+The 300 isn’t even the fastest version of the Cupra Leon.
+Oh no, you can have the estate car version with a 328bhp 2.0 petrol engine, which is also available for the Cupra Formentor.
+Like the Formentor, the 333 has 4Drive (four-wheel drive), and its extra traction helps make it easily one of the quickest-accelerating load-luggers for the money, getting from 0-62mph in 4.8 seconds.

 Cupra LEON image